Eastern College Australia

 Eastern College Australia is a non-denominational Christian Private Higher Education and Vocational Education provider in Melbourne, Australia.

 Eastern exists to equip individuals through provision of accredited teaching, training and research that contribute to the transformation of church (local and global), society and marketplace through the lives of its graduates.

-The college offers a wide range of courses, including Education, Arts, and Theology degrees.
-The principal is Rev Tim Meyers, and vice principal Dr Angelo Cettolin.
+The college offers a wide range of courses, including Education, Arts, Counselling and Theology degrees.

 History

-Eastern College Australia, formerly named Tabor Victoria, was established in 1988 as a campus of Tabor College Australia.
+Eastern College Australia, formerly named Tabor Victoria, was established in 1988 as a campus of Tabor College Adelaide.
+The founding principal was Dr Ian Richardson and the first classes were held at the Blackburn Baptist Church site on Holland Road Blackburn.
 Their current name was adopted in 2015.

-Dr Cheryl McCallum served as principal until December 2017.
-Cheryl worked at the college for almost 20 years in various capacities including lecturer and Principal.
-She also worked for TEAR Australia, Urban Neighbours of Hope, and as the National Director for the Australian Evangelical Alliance.
-Cheryl has served on a number of Boards and Reference groups including TEAR Australia National Board, Australian Evangelical Alliance National Board, The Bible Society in Australia (Victoria) Board, Christian Woman Magazine Reference Board, Micah Challenge Reference Group and the Sophia Think-tank.
+James Catford then served as principal until his former wife, Dr Cheryl McCallum served as principal from 2012 to December 2017.
 Eastern College shared a campus with Stirling Theological College from January 2011 until December 2017.
 Both colleges offered separate educational awards and while students and staff freely mixed and formal study programs taught separately.